Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

   ]
   ```

+1. Create an object literal named _personAccount_ with the following properties: _firstName_, _lastName_, _incomes_, and _expenses_.
+The _incomes_ property should be an array of income objects, where each object contains an _amount_ and a _description_ for the income.
+Similarly, the _expenses_ property should be an array of expense objects, with each object containing an _amount_ and a _description_ for the expense.
+Additionally, implement the following methods for the _personAccount_ object: _totalIncome_, _totalExpense_, _accountInfo_, _addIncome_, _addExpense_, and _accountBalance_.
+These methods should allow you to manage and retrieve information about the person's income and expenses.

-  Imagine you are getting the above users collection from a MongoDB database.
-    a.
-Create a function called signUp which allows user to add to the collection.
+2. Imagine you are getting the above users collection from a MongoDB database.
+(A) Create a function called _signUp_ which allows user to add to the collection.
 If user exists, inform the user that he has already an account.
-    b.
-Create a function called signIn which allows user to sign in to the application
+(B) Create a function called _signIn_ which allows user to sign in to the application.

 3. The products array has three elements and each of them has six properties.
-    a.
-Create a function called rateProduct which rates the product
-    b.
-Create a function called averageRating which calculate the average rating of a product
+(A) Create a function called _rateProduct_ which rates the product.
+(B) Create a function called _averageRating_ which calculate the average rating of a product.

-4. Create a function called likeProduct.
+4. Create a function called _likeProduct_.
 This function will helps to like to the product if it is not liked and remove like if it was liked.

 🎉 CONGRATULATIONS ! 🎉